Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general

-Fixed points are crucial because they may force an initially low-$e$ binary to very high maximum eccentricity $e_\mathrm{max}$.
+In \S\ref{sec:High_ecc_behaviour} we will be interested exclusively in situations where some fraction of binaries can reach eccentricities very close to unity (i.e. $1-e \ll 1$).
+Given that $\Theta = (1-e^2)\cos^2 i$ is conserved, a necessary condition for this is that $\Theta \ll 1$.
+Fixed points are crucial to this investigation because they may force an initially low-$e$ binary to very high maximum eccentricity $e_\mathrm{max}$.
 Indeed, a key result of Paper II (again with $\epsGR=0$) was that for $\Gamma > 1/5$, whenever fixed points exist, $e_\mathrm{f}$ provides a \textit{lower bound} on $e_\mathrm{max}$.
 Equation \eqref{eqn:jf} implies that $e_\mathrm{f}$ is close to unity whenever $\Theta \ll 1$; high eccentricity excitation is then ubiquitous.
 On the other hand, for $0 < \Gamma \leq 1/5$ the fixed points no longer provide a lower bound on circulating trajectories' $e_\mathrm{max}$ and so high-$e$ excitation is much rarer.
 One consequence of this result is that cored clusters, which have a significant fraction of binaries in the $0 < \Gamma \leq 1/5$ regime, produce few tidally-driven compact object mergers compared to cusped clusters --- see \citet{Hamilton2019c}. \\ \\ In the rest of this section we explore how the phase space behaviour uncovered in Paper II (i.e. for $\epsGR=0$) is modified in the case of finite $\epsGR$, which we do separately for $\Gamma>1/5$ (\S\ref{sec:morphology_Gamma_Regime_I}) and for $0<\Gamma \leq 1/5$ (\S\ref{sec:morphology_Gamma_Regime_II}).
 We describe some properties of the fixed points in \S\ref{sect:fixed_points}, and then show how to calculate the maximum eccentricity of a given binary in \S\ref{sec:max_min_ecc_GR}.
 Details of the mathematical results that we quote throughout \S\S\ref{sec:morphology_Gamma_Regime_I}-\ref{sec:max_min_ecc_GR} are given in Appendix \ref{sec:mathematical_details_Gamma_positive}.
 Note that the $\Gamma\leq 0$ regimes are treated in Appendix \ref{sec:Gamma_negative}.